Geovation/catalyst-deployment/README.md

 - If you use a local terminal, you must first login with `az login`, and entering a number from the listed subscriptions.
 - If you use the Cloud Shell terminal, you must first select 'Manage files'>'Upload' and upload the .bicep code (it is uploaded to the base directory, so _path/to/main.bicep_ is _main.bicep_).
-- The parameters below show how OS authentication can be configured, as well as optional changes to _onsGeographiesName_ and _ngdWrapperName_ from their defaults.
+- The parameters below show how OS authorisation can be configured, as well as optional changes to _onsGeographiesName_ and _ngdWrapperName_ from their defaults.
 - Either the bicep or the json file can be used.
 - The other parameters which can be set are _workspaceName_ and _location_.